Laying the Foundations for Healthy Built Environments

 Neighborhood Networking for Smart Growth

 Winner of the APA (American Planning Association) Idaho 2020 Public Outreach Award, the West Downtown Neighborhood Association Master Plan for the City of Boise was an exercise in helping the neighborhood identify who they are now and who they want to be in the future.
-Working in conjunction with city staff and neighborhood leaders, the team took a comprehensive approach to getting feedback from residents with open houses (pre-COVID), presentations with real-time polling of the audience, as well as door-to-door touch bases that ensured the voices of renters, homeowners, and businesses were all included in the output.
+Working in conjunction with city staff and neighborhood leaders, the team took a comprehensive approach to getting feedback from residents with open houses (pre-COVID), presentations with real-time polling of the audience, as well as door-to-door outreach that ensured the voices of renters, homeowners, and businesses were all included in the final plan.

 Success Begins With Planning